Best whiskey sour recipe, and the ingredients you need

 WHAT IS THE BEST WHISKY FOR A WHISKEY SOUR?

-Whiskey sours are often made with bourbon.
+Whiskey sours are often made with bourbon, and you can find more bourbon based whiskey sour recipes here.
 But, you can use different whiskies to create different flavours of whiskey sours, from spicy to smokey.
 So feel free to experiment and see what combinations you can come up with!